TomTheSeagull/hardy-first/README.md

 # hardy-first
-This is my 1st repository, but 3rd branch update - in Branch Sep14branch I chnaged:
+This is my 1st repository, but 3rd branch update - in Branch Sep14branch I changed:
 - addition of pciture of great grandpappy

 Mark Hardison here.
 Trying to learn about Github so I can understand better Brackets dev ops process.